mdrodas/introsde/lab04/README.md

 * A library that supports reusing JAXB annotations for mapping also to and from JSON is [Jackson][12].
 * Open and run **HealthProfileJson** Example to see how it works

-## Additional notes

-* Checkout the details of [Assignment 1][13] and stay tune for the deadline announcement in the hands-on session.

 [1]: https://drive.google.com/open?id=0B7ShzcEnCJFNSGEzdWltNUtIa3M
 [2]: https://drive.google.com/file/d/0B7ShzcEnCJFNTTUwcy1QcGZMRjg/edit?usp=sharing